Preface

 Specifically, the basic site hosted in this repository and used as a concrete example to illustrate my approach:

-• is visually quite crude, since the focus is on illustrating a structural (not visual) approach to building multilingual sites
+• is visually quite crude, as the focus is on illustrating a structural (not visual) approach to building multilingual sites

 • supports English and Italian as example languages